iov-one/ponferrada/README.md

 ```

 For installing automatically the extension on each chrome's instance we have had to generate a fixed extension's id.
 For more details [click here](./docs/extension).

+## Internals

+The extension package has been created using create-react-app extension, but we have had to modify some parts in order to allow Webpack's HMR while developing, and chrome extension's part integration.
+For more details [read this](./docs/extension).